brianglass/anastasis/files/kontak16.md

 Introductory Note
 -----------------

 The first Proemium and first Strophe are still used in the Triodion for [Palm Sunday](palm.md) as Kontakion and Ikos.
-The second Proemium is used as the YpakoÃ¯ for the feast.
+The second Proemium is used as the Ypakoï for the feast.
 It is written in the Plagal of the 2nd \[6th\] Tone.
 There is a problem over the refrain, which the Oxford editors take to be ‘Blessed are you who come to call back Adam’.
 For reasons that are set in the notes to a number of stanzas, I take it to be simply, ‘Who come to call back Adam’.
 The basic texts from the Gospel are Matt.
 21,1-17; Mark 11,1-18; Luke 19,29-46; John 12,12-19.

 In order not to clutter up the text with notes, I have linked them to the text by hyperlinks.
 As there are not many notes to each stanza, it should be clear to which note each hyperlink refers.